kvenkman/ace1d/README.md

 Authors: Karthik Venkataramani, Scott M Bailey, Justin Yonker, Srimoyee Samaddar
 Institution: Virginia Tech

+The associated paper is now [available on arxiv](https://arxiv.org/abs/2211.05301)

 Contact: Karthik Venkataramani (karthikvt at vt dot edu) w/ subject line : ACE1D

 This is a 1D coupled model of the Earth's thermosphere and ionosphere, and builds upon the work of the Global Average Ionosphere Thermosphere model [GAIT - Smithtro et al., 2005], the Global Mean Model [GMM - Roble et al., 1987], and the Thermosphere-Ionosphere-Electrodynamics General Circulation Model [TIE-GCM, Dickinson et al., 1981]